boriscosic/refactoring-webcomponents/README.md

 ## Extensibility

 Use this to break up larger application, transition off older frameworks, build extensible components.
 With inclusion of React, web components could be self contained.
+Something similar can be done with Angular Web Elements but it is a little more effort and larger bundle sizes https://www.telerik.com/blogs/getting-started-with-angular-elements.